alukosdev/ccsp/standards.md

 !!!danger Incomplete Page
 This page needs a formatting update.
 Additionally, all standards should be linked to their appropriate page.
+Also, this page does not match the actual standards drop-down, so we should re-evaluate whether including this as part of the folder makes sense unless we plan to include everything.
 !!!

 # Standards